-The Department continues to monitor changes to threats and trends that affect the Portfolio, providing a regular overview of deviations from forecast baselines to highlight significant emerging issues early and support active management of our outward-facing Strategic Risks and our inward-facing Enterprise Risks.
+The Department also continuously monitors changes to threats and trends that affect the Portfolio, providing a regular overview of deviations from forecast baselines to highlight significant emerging issues early and support active management of our Strategic and Enterprise Risks.
 This will be supported by analysis of key changes in the Portfolio's operating environment, to help identify potential threats and opportunities likely to emerge over the next two years, to provide advice that supports proactive decision-making and early identification of emerging risks.

 The Department's Risk Management Policy defines our approach to risk and risk appetite, and outlines the responsibilities and obligations of all staff within the Department to manage and report on risk.
-The Department's Risk Management Framework (Risk Framework) outlines the organisational arrangement for designing, implementing, monitoring, reviewing and continually improving risk management.
+The Department's Risk Management Framework (Risk Framework) outlines the organisational arrangements for designing, implementing, monitoring, reviewing and continually improving risk management.
 The Risk Framework is consistent with governing legislation and regulation, including the PGPA Act, the Commonwealth Risk Management Policy, and the Australian and New Zealand accepted international standard ISO31000:2018 Risk Management - Guidelines.

 Senior governance committees-supported by the Risk Committee, Audit Committee and the Chief Risk Officer-oversee the Department's approach to management of the Risk Framework and decision-making about Strategic and Enterprise Risks.
-Our Strategic and Enterprise Risks are also subject to ongoing review to ensure that the Department is effectively addressing the most significant risks to achieving our objectives, and appropriately prioritising controls to manage these risks.
-These measures will ensure greater organisational resilience, and reduce the risk of strategic surprise.
+The risk management plans for our Strategic and Enterprise Risks are also subject to ongoing and regular review to ensure that the Department is effectively addressing the most significant risks to achieving our objectives and appropriately prioritising controls to manage these risks in the context of the Department's changing environment.
+These measures support greater organisational resilience, and reduce the risk of strategic surprise.